What Is Soul Fatigue?

 It hides…but not perfectly.

 It can feel like being cut off from everything, even the things that used to matter most to you.
+Or like you’re flat inside, numb in a way no amount of sleep can ever really touch.

-Like your body’s heavier than it should be…legs dragging pathetically, arms weighted down for no reason.
+Your body might feel heavier than it should be…legs dragging pathetically, arms weighted down for no reason.

 Sometimes crying won’t come when you need it to, or it just comes bursting out of you when you’re trying to work on your inventory lists at work.

-Even the good stuff (birthdays, wins, compliments) somehow manage to land wrong.
+Small, stupid tasks suddenly feel impossible and even the good stuff (birthdays, wins, compliments) somehow manage to land wrong.

 It feels more like turning dimmer switches one notch at a time.